Tech Me EngineerTech Me Engineer

 Do I need a reflector or a prism to operate a total station?

 Not always.
-A total station without a reflector can measure distances without the use of a prism or reflector.
+A TS without a reflector can measure distances without the use of a prism or reflector.

 Can structural deformation be observed using a total station?